crystalschang/hull-conversations/README.md

 Refresh your browser, you should see a sign in button.

-## Step 3 - Refreshing template when user logs in.
+## Step 3 - Updating template when user logs in.

 As you can see clicking on the sign in button doesn't show the form.
 To fix this, we need to set a `refreshEvents` property to refresh (re-render) the widget when the user changes.